-Pan searing is an excellent technique used to brown the exterior of meat.
+Pan searing is a technique used to brown the exterior of meat.
 Flat cuts, such as chops and steaks, can be cooked start-to-finish using only the pan sear.
-For larger cuts (such as roasts) or very thick chops and steaks, the cuts can be finished in the oven to cook the meat to an internal temperature of 140F.
+For larger cuts (such as roasts) or very thick chops and steaks, the cuts can be finished in the oven to cook the meat to the desired internal temperature.
 Pan searing is also often used before braising or stewing meat.

 If using an oven finish, preheat the oven to 350F.
 Heat a cast iron pan (or other heavy bottomed pan) large enough to comfortably fit the cut(s) over medium heat.
 Starting with the fat cap down, brown all sides of the meat, typically 3 - 5 minutes per side.

 For chops (and other flat cuts): Cook the pork chops on edge, fat cap down.
-You can balance the chops against each other to keep them on edge.
-To balance a single chop, a fork can be used as a prop.
+You can balance chops against each other to keep them on edge, or use a fork as a prop.
 Cook for about 3 - 4 minutes.
 Still on edge, place the bone side down and cook for an additional 3-4 minutes.
 Place the chops flat in the pan and cook for an additional 3-4 minutes per side.
 The chops should be well browned on all sides and warm through, but still juicy and light pink in the center.
 Remove the chops from the pan and let rest.

 For roasts (and thicker cuts): Starting with the fat cap (if there is one), sear all surfaces of the meat, including any surfaces with bones, until browned on all sides.
 The last side will need only minimal searing as it will continue to sear in the oven.
-Place the meat in the preheated oven and cook until the internal temperature rises to approximately 140F.
-Cooking time will vary depending on the size of the cut, from perhaps 10 minutes for a thick chop to 3; hours for a large roast.
+Place the meat in the preheated oven and cook until to the desired internal temperature.
+Cooking time will vary depending on the size of the cut, from perhaps 10 minutes for a thick chop to 3 hours for a large roast.
 A probe thermometer can be very helpful to monitor the internal temperature of the meat.
 Remove the meat from the oven and let rest before cutting and serving.

 Looking for a recipe using this technique?
 Try Pork Chops with Cranberry Glaze.

 Cooked with dry heat in the oven, the meat will brown as it cooks even without a pan sear.
-Make sure to temper the meat before cooking.
-Place the meat in the preheated oven and cook until the internal temperature rises to approximately 140F.
-Cooking time will vary depending on the size of the cut, from perhaps 10 minutes for a thick chop to 3 hours for a large roast.
+Make sure to temper the meat (let sit at room temperature for several hours) before cooking.
+Preheat the oven to a temperature between 200F - 350F.
+Low temperatures and long cooking times tend to produce more tender, juicy results than higher temperatures and shorter cooking times.
+Place the meat in the preheated oven and cook to the desired internal temperature.
+Cooking time will vary depending on the size of the cut, from perhaps 10 minutes for a thick chop to 3 hours or more for a large roast.
 A probe thermometer can be very helpful to monitor the internal temperature of the meat.
 Remove the meat from the oven and let rest before cutting and serving.